5 Questions About The Trump Administration's New Transgender Student Guidance

 In the meantime, states and districts can now set their own policies, which may or may not include equal access to facilities on the basis of gender identity.

-Education Secretary Betsy DeVos made it clear in her statement on the new Title IX guidance that she considers "protecting all students, including LGBTQ students, not only a key priority for the Department, but for every school in America.
+Education Secretary Betsy DeVos made it clear in her statement on the new Title IX guidance that she considers "protecting all students, including LGBTQ students, not only a key priority for the department, but for every school in America.
 We owe all students a commitment to ensure they have access to a learning environment that is free of discrimination, bullying and harassment."
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.